2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Lightspeed’s Order Anywhere tool enables you to receive pickup orders from a POS-connected online ordering site.
 This site is optimized for mobile devices and supports orders from internet-connected computers, mobile devices, and smartphones.
 Order Anywhere also includes QR code ordering tools that enable customers to place contactless in-person orders and payments from their smartphones.
 To accept payments in your Order Anywhere module, you need to enroll with either Lightspeed Payments or have a Stripe account.

-You can prompt your staff to ask customers to join the loyalty program at the end of a sales transaction, and they can enroll the customer directly in the POS.
-Loyalty customers can be tracked in your system by their cell phone numbers, or you can choose to distribute custom-designed loyalty cards.
+You can prompt your staff to ask customers to join the loyalty program at the end of a sales transaction, and the staff member can enroll the customer directly in the POS.
+Loyalty customers can be tracked in your system by their cell phone numbers, or you can choose to distribute custom-designed loyalty cards that give customers discounts and other perks.

 Lightspeed Restaurant’s Loyalty module includes tools to create targeted email campaigns for filtered customer groups.
 (Source: Lightspeed)

 Choose how you want to reward guests who reach certain milestones—by offering a promotional item or a dollar or percentage discount.
 Alternatively, you can offer a specific menu item like a free coffee or dessert.
 Rewards can be offered to specific customer groups or offered to all loyalty customers.
-You can also accept reward points as a form of payment if you like.
+You can also choose to accept reward points as a form of payment.

 Lightspeed Restaurant is iOS-based, similar to competitor TouchBistro.
 However, Lightspeed Restaurant’s user interface is much more dynamic than that of TouchBistro.
 Lightspeed breaks out of the iOS gridded navigation menus, creating a highly textured visual ecosystem that is much easier to read at a glance.